OSC/ood-documentation/latest/_sources/tutorials/tutorials-interactive-apps/add-matlab/edit-script-sh.rst.txt

 .. note::

-    `According to the developers`_ the correct pronunciation of Mate is "mah-tay" like the drink, and not matey like pirates, or mate like a friend.
+    `According to the developers`_ the correct pronunciation of Mate is ``mah-tay`` like the drink, and not matey like pirates, or mate like a friend.

 .. _app-development-tutorials-interactive-apps-add-matlab-wm-fluxbox: